 Japan’s a pretty big deal in streetwear as some of the most iconic designers and brands are coming straight out of Harajuku.
 Sneaker culture is undoubtedly a massive part of streetwear – a far cry from a standard pair of trainers.
-These exclusive sneaker collaborations with specialist brands have become collectable items over time and resonate with fashion lovers across the globe.
+These exclusive sneaker collaborations with specialist brands have become collectible items over time and resonate with fashion lovers across the globe.

 Here are some of our favorites: